John P. Cunha, DO, FACOEP

 - Do not smoke.

-- Stay on a soft, cool diet.
+- Eat a diet of soft, cool foods and beverages.
 No hot liquids for at least 24 hours.

 - Do not take any medications that will thin the blood for example, aspirin, ibuprofen, clopidogrel bisulfate (Plavix) or warfarin (Coumadin).
 Do not stop taking any medications without first contacting your doctor.

-- Your doctor may recommend some form of lubricating ointment for the inside of the nose (see below).
+- Your doctor may recommend some form of lubricating ointment for the inside of the nose.

 - If re-bleeding occurs, try to clear the nose of clots by sniffing in forcefully.
 A temporary remedy such as a nasal decongestant spray, for example, Afrin or Neo-Synephrine may be helpful.
 These types of sprays constrict blood vessels.
-(NOTE: If used for many days at a time, these can cause addiction so they are recommended for short-term usage.
-Moreover, do not use if the patient has high blood pressure.)
+(NOTE: If used for many days at a time, these can cause addiction so they are recommended for short-term use only.
+Do not use if the patient has high blood pressure.)

 - Repeat the steps above on how to stop the common nosebleed.
 If bleeding persists, call the doctor and/or go to the nearest emergency department.